Frequently Asked Questions About H-1B Temporary Work Status

 The H-1B program is the primary method for temporarily employing professional level foreign employees in the United States.
 It is especially useful in “new hire” situations.
 The H-1B category is for workers in ‘specialty occupations’ – jobs that normally require at least a four-year university degree in a specific field.
-Although the term “H-1B visa” is frequently used to describe this category of work authorization, the term “visa” relates only to the document a foreign worker must show to the immigration inspector when seeking to enter the U.S. Once here, the foreign worker is given another document (which is not a visa) that indicates the worker’s H-1B employment-authorized immigration status and the expiration date of their authorized stay in the United States.
+Although the term “H-1B visa” is frequently used to describe this category of work authorization, the term “visa” relates only to the document a foreign worker must show to the immigration inspector when seeking to enter the U.S. Once admitted to the U.S., the foreign worker’s I-94 admission stamp indicates the worker’s H-1B employment-authorized immigration status and the expiration date of his or her authorized stay in the United States.

 2. When would an employer use the H-1B program?

 The H-1B visa category is appropriate for most situations where the employer must fill a complex position that is likely to continue for up to several years or even longer.
-If the foreign candidate has an appropriate bachelor-level or higher degree or equivalent experience and if such a degree is the employer’s minimum educational requirement for the position, and if the intended wage is competitive, the H-1B category may be the best option.
-If the candidate is a Canadian or Mexican or Australian citizen or currently an employee of an affiliated entity outside the United States, other categories such as the TN, E-3, or L-1 may also be considered.
+If the foreign candidate has an appropriate bachelor-level or higher U.S. or foreign degree or equivalent experience and if such a degree is the employer’s minimum educational requirement for the position, and if the intended wage is competitive, the H-1B category may be a good option.
+If the candidate is a Canadian or Mexican or Australian citizen or currently an employee of an affiliated entity outside the United States, other temporary work sponsorship categories such as the TN, E-3, or L-1 may also be considered.

 3. Is there a quota limiting the number of new H-1B workers?